mk-gloamglozer/mk-gloamglozer/README.md

 **The spring-data repo is currently the best repo to get an idea of my work.**

 ## Repos
+### String-Analysis
+Proteomic data analysis program written in python.
+This program analyses identifies Gene ontology terms linked with clustered protein groups.
+The program takes two inputs, a csv file containing at least two columns.
+The first column, headed Accession must contain valid Uniprot accession numbers and the second column, headed \__mcl_cluster should contain an integer group to which the protein belongs.
+The second file should contain protein accession numbers of the background proteome.
+Only proteins within this list will be considered.

+The output is a number of images in a folder titled images in the folder from which the program was run.

 ### OOP-demo
 A demonstration of a number of OOP concepts as well as a basic IOC DI system.
 This project is the foundation of many of the other examples here being expanded in later iterations to include elements of the Spring framework as necessary.